chasehaddleton/chase-haddleton-react/front-end/README.md

-#Chase Haddleton's Portfolio Site
+# Chase Haddleton's Site

-This site is designed in React.JS, and runs off of a Node.JS instance.
-Currently there's almost no need fo the Node.JS backend, but in the future the site will have a CMS to facilitate the updating of information.
+This site is designed in React.JS to be a served statically from a file server.
+Currently there's no backing service, but a Java-based service is in the works.
+Stay tuned!